 And you can follow me as well @bryceistvan.
 You just have to be willing to put up with the Seattle Mariners tweets mixed in.

-, reported on August 5th, NPS management informed the public that they had received a tenative advisory commitee date that was past the September 30th PDUFA date.
+In its earnings, reported on August 5th, NPS management informed the public that they had received a tenative advisory commitee date that was past the September 30th PDUFA date.
 "The company has received a tentative date for an advisory committee meeting from FDA that is after September 30, 2012.
 A definitive date for the advisory committee meeting is expected to be published by FDA approximately 30 days prior to such meeting.
 Given the timing of the anticipated advisory committee meeting, the company does not expect a decision on the Gattex NDA from the FDA before the fourth quarter of 2012."

 The next published tentative meeting date for the gastrointestinal advisory commitee is October 15th.
 This is the last tentatively scheduled meeting for 2012, so it is almost guaranteed that this is the date that Gattex will be discussed.
 Using this timeline, assuming that the vote is overwelminging positive as I expect, look for Gattex to get FDA approval sometime in November or early December.
 If a standard 3 month delay is issued by the FDA, the new PDUFA date will be December 31st falling in line with that target.